-12.1.6 Effective each September 1 during the term of this Agreement:
+12.1.5 Effective September 1 during the term of this Agreement:

-(a) All faculty members who have achieved an additional experience year as described in Section 12.2 will be moved to the appropriate experience year on the faculty salary grid.
+- (a) All faculty members who have achieved an additional experience year as described in Section 12.2 will be moved to the appropriate experience year on the faculty salary grid. - (b) All regular, administrative and post-retirement faculty members will be paid at the salary associated with their experience year.

-- (b) All regular, administrative and post-retirement faculty members will be paid at the salary associated with their experience year. - (c) All adjunct faculty members will be paid at ninety percent (90%) of the salary associated with their experience year.
+- (c) All adjunct faculty members will be paid at ninety percent (90%) of the salary associated with their experience year. - (d) All regular, adjunct and post-retirement faculty members with an experience year of 44 or greater will receive an experience salary increase of .326% for each experience year above 44.

-12.2 Determination of Experience Year.
+Determination of Experience Year.

-- 12.2.1 A faculty member's experience year ("EY") is based upon the number of years of post-baccalaureate experience relevant to the teaching or other duties for which she or he is employed. - 12.2.2 At the time of the faculty member's initial appointment to the College, the starting EY is determined by the appropriate Dean, in consultation with the faculty member, and is approved by the Provost.
+- 12.1.6 A faculty member's experience year ("EY") is based upon the number of years of post-baccalaureate experience relevant to the teaching or other duties for which she or he is employed. - 12.1.7 At the time of the faculty member's initial appointment to the College, the starting EY is determined by the appropriate Dean, in consultation with the faculty member, and is approved by the Provost.
 The EY is determined as follows: - (a) Graduate Degrees.
 Graduate degrees will be counted as years of experience as follows: - (1) A Master's degree counts as one (1) year. - (2) A PhD that is completed except for the dissertation counts as one (1) year if the faculty member has a Master's degree, or two (2) years if the faculty member does not have a Master's degree. - A completed PhD or equivalent professional degree counts as two (2) years if the faculty member has a Master's degree, or three (3) years if the faculty member does not have a Master's degree. - (4) Additional and other degrees, such as two (2) Master's degrees in unrelated fields, will be determined on a case-by-case basis, using the above as a guide. - (b) Teaching Experience.
 Teaching experience will be credited on a year-for-year basis for each full-time teaching year or equivalent.
 Acceptable teaching experience includes pre-college, college, and university teaching. - (c) Work Experience.
 Non-teaching experience will be credited according to the relevance of that experience to the faculty member's role at Evergreen.
 Fractional experience years can be granted for work that included a mixture of duties. - (1) Postdoctoral or research fellowships will be credited on a year-for-year basis.